SFDC-Assets/Lightning-Barcode-Scanner/README.md

 ## Installation and Setup

-[Read the disclaimer below](#how-to-deploy-this-package-to-your-org) and click on the **Deploy to Salesforce** button.
+[Read the disclaimer below](#how-to-deploy-this-package-to-your-org) and click on the **Install the Package** link.
 This will install all the components, flows, Apex classes, and other metadata to your org.
 When installing, choose to install for all users and select the "Compile only the Apex in the package" option under _Advanced Options_.

 ![Installation](images/Installation.png)